 - Encourage a responsive, prudent, efficient, and effective state sector.

 The State Sector Act of 1988 was also important in these reforms as it was the vehicle that changed the employment arrangements and the two acts (1988 and 1989) in many ways worked together.
 For example, Chief Executives were given the powers to employ the resources necessary to implement quickly the reforms mandated by the Public Finance Act of 1989.
-They could bring in resources whether from accounting firms or as staff in ways they previous to the State Sector Act of 1988 would not have been possible.
+They could bring in resources whether from accounting firms or as staff in ways previous to the State Sector Act of 1988 would not have been possible.

 New Zealand’s financial management reforms had four main features as regards the public financial management system: